SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

 #### Create Average Landmarks (REQUIRED)

 **Critical:** You must average the landmark positions to match your averaged volume.
+There is no tool in ANTsPy extension to do that.
+We will use a simple python script to do this in Slicer.

 1. **Load all transformed landmark files:**
    - `File → Add Data`